781flyingdutchman/background_downloader/README.md

 * call `upload` instead of `download`, or `uploadBatch` instead of `downloadBatch`

 There are two ways to upload a file to a server: binary upload (where the file is included in the POST body) and form/multi-part upload.
 Which type of upload is appropriate depends on the server you are uploading to.
 The upload will be done using the binary upload method only if you have set the `post` field of the `UploadTask` to 'binary'.

+For multi-part uploads you can specify name/value pairs in the `fields` field of the `UploadTask` as a `Map<String, String>`.
+These will be uploaded as form fields along with the file.

 ## Managing tasks and the queue